MartinJohannesNilsen/InitDocs/src/template/pages/index.md

 ### General

-The documentation is rendered based on the markdown files found in the `docs` folder, located at the same level as the configuration file named `mkdocs.yaml`.
+The documentation is rendered based on the markdown files found in the `pages` folder, located at the same level as the configuration file named `mkdocs.yaml`.
 To get started writing pages, it could be beneficial to take a look at the page for [Referencere Implementations](/section1.reference/index.html), which describes the plethora of components available, and code examples of how to utilize them.
 Finally, it is important that each markdown file starts with a `h1` header (`# <header>`) for successful rendering.

 ### Structure